Hoppers 101: Fly Fishing With Hopper Flies For Large Trout

 I find that while the grasses are still wet fishing will be rather unproductive on terrestrials and hopper flies.
 In addition, later in the afternoon when more insects populate the water, it’s hard to draw attention to the hopper.
 So it’s best to go out in the heat.

-Fishing the Same Areas Again
+Fishing The Same Areas Again

 If you’ve fished a hole multiple times and not landed a trout it’s time to do something different.
 Think about it.
 How many times do you think a hopper will repetitively linger too close to the edge and fall in?
 Not very often.